blackpuppy/docs/en/core-libraries/components/authentication.rst

     Error to display when user attempts to access an object or action to which they do not have access.

+    .. versionchanged:: 2.4
+       You can suppress authError message from being displayed by setting this value to boolean `false`.

 .. php:attr:: authorize